Sick Man of Europe?

 Grand Vizier Mustafa Reşid Pasha

-Abdülmecid immediately carried out the reforms to which his father had devoted himself.
-The Tanzimat (Reorganization) reforms, which effectively started the modernization of the Ottoman Empire, were announced in November 1839 with an edict known as the Hatt-ı Şerif (Noble Edict) of Gülhane.
-These reforms were aimed to encourage Ottomanism among the ethnic groups and to stop the rise of secessionist nationalist movements.
-The decree emphasized the equality of all subjects as Ottomans, regardless of their religion and race, and expressed principles of liberty, freedom from oppression, equality before law, security of life, property and honour for all subjects of the empire.
-These reforms, implemented under the leadership of Abdülmecid’s Grand Vizier Mustafa Reşid Pasha, also aimed at the development of a fair taxation system, reorganization of the army, modernization of the financial system, development of secular education system, introduction of modern laws and creation of provincial assemblies.
+During the reign of Sultan Abdülmecid I, the Tanzimat (Reorganisation) reforms commenced, effectively initiating the modernization of the Ottoman Empire.
+These reforms were announced in November 1839 with an edict known as the Hatt-ı Şerif (Noble Edict) of Gülhane.
+The reforms aimed to promote Ottomanism among the ethnic groups and curb the rise of secessionist nationalist movements.
+The decree emphasized the equality of all subjects as Ottomans, regardless of their religion and race, and expressed principles of liberty, freedom from oppression, equality before the law, and security of life, property, and honor for all subjects of the empire.
+These reforms, implemented under the leadership of Abdülmecid's Grand Vizier Mustafa Reşid Pasha, also aimed at developing a fair taxation system, reorganizing the army, modernizing the financial system, establishing a secular education system, introducing modern laws, and creating provincial assemblies.

 Proclamation of the Noble Edict of Gülhane